KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

-# KnowledgeHound Data Ingestion API Draft
+# KnowledgeHound Data Ingestion API

-This document defines the draft specification for the KnowledgeHound data ingestion API for survey data.
+This document defines the specification for the KnowledgeHound data ingestion API for survey data.
 This document builds on our published authentication and Data API, available at https://knowledgehound.docs.apiary.io/.

-## Guiding Principals and Assumptions
+## Guiding Principles and Assumptions
 - Data sizes can vary significantly by study.
 Some studies contain a few KB of data, others contain several gigabytes of content.
 The first release of this API is optimized for our largest datasets.
 Future versionsof the API may reduce complexity for smaller data volumes